BrandonPCollins/my-project-4/README.md

 ## Testing

-Testing was accomplished manually via continuous and determined experimentation of functionality on both Desktop and Mobile Phone.
+Testing was accomplished both manually via continuous and determined experimentation of functionality on both Desktop and Mobile Phone, and automated through various online validators and tests.

 ### W3C Validator